CPA Practice Continuation Plans

 Let’s say you’ve been in practice for 15 years, have built up a good business that is just beginning to pay off from the early lean years.
 You’re married and have three kids.
 Suddenly, you’re killed in an auto accident.
 Would a Practice Continuation Agreement help?

 YES!
-A Practice Continuation Agreement drawn up by you, your attorney, your primary heir, and Innes & Lotito, P.C. – in advance – means your practice can stay intact with the ongoing profits paid out according to your wishes.
+A Practice Continuation Agreement is drawn up by you, your attorney, your primary heir, and Innes & Lotito, P.C. – in advance – means your practice can stay intact with the ongoing profits paid out according to your wishes.

 So what’s the catch – and what’s the cost?